mirthAI/CSA-Net/README.md

 Official PyTorch implementation of:

 [A Flexible 2.5D Medical Image Segmentation Approach with In-Slice and Cross-Slice Attention](https://arxiv.org/abs/2405.00130)
+*Figure 1: Visual representation of the CSA-Net architecture.*
 The code is only for research purposes.
 If you have any questions regarding how to use this code, feel free to contact Amarjeet Kumar (amarjeetkumar@ufl.edu).

 ## Requirements